UPPMAX/programming_formalisms/lesson_plans/day_3_2.md

 When |What
 -----|-------------------------
-14:00|Theory: CI: why, lint, code coverage 13:15|Practice in new pair: `???`.
+14:00|Theory: CI: why, lint, code coverage, `noqa` 13:15|Practice in new pair: `???`.
 3 mins per round.
 Instructors view the Zoom rooms, do not talk 14:45|Break, have a break